krgau020/Student-Performance_Modular_Coding_Pattern/README.md

 # STUDENT PERFORMANCE INDICATOR

 ## Information About the Dataset:
-The dataset The goal of this project is to understand the influence of the parents background, test preparation, and various other variables on the students math score.
+ The goal of this project is to understand the influence of the parents background, test preparation, and various other variables on the students math score.

 There are 8 independent variables: